 Step 5: Confirm and Document

 Before marking an incident resolved, confirm the fix holds: watch the pod restart count stop climbing (kubectl get pods -w) and verify the readiness probe is passing.
-Document the RCA in a postmortem while the timeline is fresh — include the exact sequence of events, the change that caused it, and the immediate fix applied.
+Document the RCA in a postmortem while the timeline is fresh.

 Common Root Causes Reference

-• OOMKilled — memory limit too low for workload
+• OOMKilled — memory limit too low for actual workload peak

-• ImagePullBackOff — wrong tag, private registry missing imagePullSecret
+• ImagePullBackOff — wrong tag, private registry missing imagePullSecret, or network policy blocking registry access

 • FailedMount — PVC not bound, wrong StorageClass, or secret key name typo

-• Evicted — node disk or memory pressure; no requests set
+• Evicted — node disk or memory pressure; pods without resource requests are first to go

-• Pending forever — no node matches affinity rules or resource requests
+• Pending forever — no node matches affinity rules, taints not tolerated, or resource requests too large

-• Readiness failing — app slow to start, probe path wrong, dependency down
+• Readiness failing — app slow to start, health endpoint wrong, dependency service down

 Accelerating RCA with Automation